CalCOFI/MURI-MiFish-PCR-Protocol/README.md

-# RREAS eDNA Sampling Protocol
+# MURI MiFish PCR Protocol

 This repository contains the protocol for performing PCR amplification of the 12S MiFish marker gene regions using eDNA extracted from sea water using a protocol developed by the MURI MMARINeDNA Project.
 It is archived on Zenodo, with versioning support and a persistent concept DOI.